 Traumatic brain injury (TBI) often occurs with motor vehicle accidents that require immediate medical attention.
 TBI is also referred to as intracranial injury and occurs when external forces traumatize the brain during some form of accident.
 TBI’s are classified based on severity, whether you have a closed or penetrating head injury, and whether the brain damage that is localized or widespread.
 This also includes damage to the skull.
 Traumatic brain injury is a major cause of death and disability worldwide.

 About 50% of reported TBI’s occur from vehicle accidents and the rest primarily occur from falls and violence.
-Remember that it is important to wear seat belts and sport helmets where appropriate, stick to the traffic laws, and take in educational coursework as new technologies are introduced into the vehicles you are driving.
+Remember that it is important to wear seat belts and sports helmets where appropriate, stick to the traffic laws and take in educational coursework as new technologies are introduced into the vehicles you are driving.

-How Will I be Diagnosed with a Traumatic Brain Injury After an Ohio Motorcycle Accident?
+How Will I be Diagnosed and What are Treatments after a Traumatic Brain Injury?

 - A GSC number of 13 or above is considered mild damage

 - A GSC number of 9-12 is considered moderate damage

 - A GSC number of 8 or below is considered severe damage

 The GSC number is limited in predicting outcomes.
 Therefore, other systems are used in conjunction with the GSC number that provides more information.
 These include the time length of post-traumatic amnesia (PTA) and loss of consciousness (LOC).
 The PTA and LOC times are listed below for mild, moderate, and severe brain damage.